Mastering Track Speedwork: Proven Interval Sessions to Sharpen Your 5K and Beyond

 Warm-up (1.6 km)

-• Include 4 × 30‑second strides in the final lap to prime the neuromuscular system.
+• Slip in 4 × 30-second strides on the last lap to wake up your nervous system.

 RepetitionTarget paceRecoveryNote

-29 km race pace (≈ 5 min 10 s / km)400 m easy jogSlightly quicker, maintain relaxed breathing.
+29 km race pace (about 5 min 10 s/km)400 m easy jogQuicken the pace, maintain relaxed breathing.

-38 km race pace (≈ 4 min 50 s / km)400 m easy jogBegin to feel the lactic pressure; keep shoulders down.
+38 km race pace (about 4 min 50 s/km)400 m easy jogLactate accumulation begins here; drop the shoulders.

 Cool-down (0.4 km)